 - In a large bowl, beat together the non-hydrogenated shortening and palm sugar.

-- Add in the egg, honey, applesauce, and vanilla.
+- Add in the egg (or flax egg), honey, applesauce, and vanilla.
 Beat until well combined.

 - Stir in the wet ingredients.
 It will seem thin at first but as you keep stirring it will thicken up nicely.